Case Study Undergraduate 2,636 words Human Written

 Form-based codes focus on the physical form of buildings and streetscapes, rather than the use of the buildings.
 It emphasizes the importance of creating a sense of place and creating a walkable, bikeable, and transit-oriented environment.
 Form-based codes have been praised for their ability to create vibrant, attractive communities.
 From a scriptural perspective, we can see that God values the beauty and order of creation.
 In Genesis 1:31, it says "God saw all that he had made, and it was very good."
 Form-based codes can help create communities that are aesthetically pleasing and consistent with God's desire for order and beauty.

-…which are uses that may not typically be allowed in a particular zone but can be permitted under certain circumstances (Gil & Lucchesi, 2021).
-This allows for new and diverse uses.
-Scripture shows that God likes to see creativity and innovation.
+Zoning and subdivision regulations allow for conditional uses, which are uses that are not typically allowed in a particular zone but can be permitted under certain circumstances (Elliott, 2012).
+This allows for flexibility and can help support innovative and diverse uses.
+In terms of scripture, it is evident that God values creativity and innovation.
 In Genesis 1:26, it says "Then God said, 'Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground.'"
 Conditional uses allow for creativity and innovation in development, consistent with God's desire for human beings to exercise stewardship over creation.

 VARIANCES

-Subdivision regulations also allow for variances, which are exceptions to the standard regulations.
-This allows for bend and can be useful in helping the community to keep its own goals and particular vision (Ben-Joseph & Szold, 2005).
-This aligns with scripture, as God wants us to have compassion and mercy.
+Zoning and subdivision regulations also allow for variances, which are exceptions to the standard regulations.
+This gives way for flexibility and can help ensure that development is consistent with the goals and vision of a particular community (Elliott, 2012).
+Scripture helps us to understand that God values compassion and mercy.
 In Leviticus 19:18, it says "Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
 I am the Lord."
-Variances can help ensure that subdivision regulations are applied fairly and with compassion, consistent with God's desire for justice and mercy.
+Variances can help ensure that zoning regulations are applied fairly and with compassion, consistent with God's desire for justice and mercy.

 ADMINISTRATIVE REMEDIES